dwdas9/home/articles/Languages/Pyspark.md

 | **cast()**                   | Converts the data type of a DataFrame column.                                                    | `df.withColumn("age", col("age").cast("integer"))`                                            |
 | **alias()**                  | Assigns an alias to a DataFrame column or DataFrame.                                             | `df.select(col("col1").alias("new_col1"))`                                                    |

-# Common df operations - Part2
+# Common df operations - Part 2

 | **Operation**                | **Description**                                                                                  | **Example**                                                                                   |
 |------------------------------|--------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------|